 I am Ian, a retired psychologist from the UK, age 62.
 For the last three years I have been living for part of the year in a simple stone 'cortijo' house with 1.5 hectares of olive and almond trees in the mountains south of Granada, about an hour from the city and from the sea, and a short walk from Orgiva, a unique town with a very diverse community and reputation for it's 'alternative' scene.
 During this time I have hosted at least 60 working visitors, many of whom have left feedback which you can read below.

-I'm looking for someone who is available as soon as possible and who ideally is available for two or three months, to look after my house and land, particularly watering, strimming, weeding and clearing, composting, and care of the trees, chickens and vegetable plots.
+I'm looking for someone who is available for a month or more to look after my house and land, particularly watering, strimming, weeding and clearing, composting, and care of the trees, chickens and vegetable plots.
 I often have to be away for weeks at a time, so I am unable to accept volunteers who need a high level of supervision or who wouldn't be able to manage the independent planning of work and use of tools and equipment that is required to maintain this amount of land.
 I am only looking to host up to two helpers at a time, and I prefer experienced and possibly older Workaway travellers who are looking for a long term stay in a quiet environment, close to nature.
 As well as sharing living space in the house, there are two wooden cabins on the land which are available so that volunteers can have their own private space for living semi-independently.
 Gay visitors are very welcome here, and I am also gay.

 When messaging please be clear about your proposed dates and your experience of garden/farm work (sorry but I generally don't respond positively to copy and paste messages).
 Please also note that I am not likely to be able to host for short stays of less than a month, although it may be useful to plan a one week trial period in the first place.
 Thanks.